 Prof. Dr Sarwat N Mirza, Vice Chancellor, of the university emphasized the need for changing societies through attitude, by promoting the religious values and establishing strong social interactive system with family and friends to get rid of the evils from the society.

-He urged the students to beware the gateways leading to the usage of drugs and involves themselves in healthy activities and said: “Youth is the future of our country and we all must have to play role as an individual, teachers and parents in pulling out the drug addicts.”
+He urged the students to beware of the gateways leading to the usage of drugs and involve themselves in healthy activities and said: “Youth is the future of our country and we all must have to play role as an individual, teachers and parents in pulling out the drug addicts.”

 Speakers were of the view that drug addiction was not a social evil rather a serious disease which required prevention as well as cure.

 They said that the university administration and students should work together to deal with the issue and create awareness among the youth through different media so the menace could be purged from the society.